phunware/maas-alerts-android-sdk/README.md

 1. Double check that your manifest is correct and no errors are thrown when running `PwAlertsModule.validateManifestAlertsSetup(context)`.
 2. Make sure that the `GCMIntentService` is in your root package.
 See [this post](http://stackoverflow.com/questions/16951216/gcmbaseintentservice-callback-only-in-root-package/16951296?noredirect=1#16951296) to see how to move the service to another location.
-3. Check that your Google API keys are properly configured on the MaaS Portal in the Alerts & Notifications tab.
+3. Check that your Google API keys are properly configured on the MaaS portal in the Alerts & Notifications tab.